NATIONAL AMERICAN HISTORY & FOUNDERS MONTH ORG.

 Yet this month holds another purpose worth our attention: National American History and Founders Month, established by presidential proclamation four years ago.
 It’s a moment to reflect on the founders and the principles that shaped our nation, even as figures such as Presidents George Washington, Thomas Jefferson and Abraham Lincoln are increasingly caught in the crossfire of modern debate.

-Today’s assessments of their lives often reduce them to a single dimension, but the founders deserve a balanced understanding — one that honors their ideals while acknowledging the contradictions they embodied ... click here to read more
+Today’s assessments of their lives often reduce them to a single dimension, but the founders deserve a balanced understanding — one that honors their ideals while acknowledging the contradictions they embodied ... read more here.

 ARCHIVES